kuzzleio/kuzzle/doc/2/guides/essentials/installing-kuzzle/index.md

 If you see the following message when running `pm2 logs`, then make sure that your `pm2.conf.yml` file was created correctly.
 To recreate that file:

-- delete the current version from pm2: `pm2 delete kuzzlebackend`
+- delete the current version from pm2: `pm2 delete KuzzleServer`
 - follow the instructions above to recreate it

 ```